-It was announced in the Budget on 3 March 2021 that the rate of corporation tax would be increased to 25% with effect from 1 April 2023.
-The Finance Bill 2021 was substantively enacted on 24 May 2021.
-As at 30 September 2022, the Association has unutilised tax losses of approximately £12.4m that are available for offset against future taxable profits, for which no deferred tax asset is recognised.
-The availability of unutilised tax losses for offsetting against future taxable profits of the Association is subject to the relevant provisions of the Income Tax Act and agreement of the tax authorities.
+As at 30 September 2023, the Association has unutilised tax losses of approximately £nil (2022 - £7.8m which was reduced from the prior year disclosed position of £12.4m due to corporate interest restriction rules) that are available for offset against future taxable profits, for which no deferred tax asset is recognised.
+The availability of unutilised tax losses for offsetting against future taxable profits of the Association is subject to the relevant provisions of the Income Tax Act 2007 and agreement of the tax authorities.